 Collecting is a big part of the geek life.
 It seems like almost every geek out there has some kind of collection, most of us have multiple collections.
 I personally have always felt that I am a collector, though my wife might say I am a hoarder.
 There is just something in my brain that has a really hard time with letting things go, especially things that tie somehow into something I love.
 It probably really is a problem on some level if I don’t try to keep it in check.
+My wife has had some concerns regarding pests in some of the worse areas of our house.
+Her main concern is that she will have to call any pest control dothan services she can find to come and help with the issue if it gets too much to handle.
 For the most part, though, I take a lot of pleasure in my collections.
 Because of all this, I thought it would be interesting to start a new feature on the blog all about collecting.
 Welcome to the first ever Collector’s Corner on the geeky mormon.

 I thought it would be interesting to take a look at collecting in general, starting with the question: What kind of collector are you?
 There are all sorts of collectors out there, and there is no wrong way to collect things, or wrong things to collect, for the most part.
 I knew a kid in middle school who really liked this girl in middle school.
 He used to collect her hairs that would fall onto her backpack, and then staple them to his wall.
 That is probably a weird and creepy thing to collect, especially since she didn’t know about that.
 My parents never let me go to his house again, and I keep searching the news to see if he has been caught as some kind of weird stalker or something.
 Don’t be that kind of collector.